 Hewlin tells the story of a co-owner of a relatively new sustainability company who pitched his company’s services to a local school district.
 The co-owner faced strong competition from established companies, but he won a contract by asking questions that identified how his company was uniquely positioned to serve the district’s needs and by designing a multitiered plan that deepened the district’s need for his services.
 In this case, the business owner’s relatively weak BATNA was rendered irrelevant thanks to his ability to create value for his counterpart.

-BATNAs and beyond
+BATNAs and value creation

 The following advice from Sebenius and Hewlin will help you take a broader view of BATNA analysis and reach better agreements: